José Calderón (basketball): Los Angeles Lakers (2016–2017)

 On June 22, 2016, Calderón was traded, along with Jerian Grant and Robin Lopez, to the Chicago Bulls in exchange for Derrick Rose, Justin Holiday and a 2017 second-round draft pick.
 On July 7, he was traded again, this time with two future second-round picks to the Los Angeles Lakers in exchange for the rights to Ater Majok.
 On December 5, 2016, he was ruled out for two to four weeks with a right hamstring strain.
 On February 27, 2017, he was waived by the Lakers.

 After being waived by the Lakers, Calderón was set to join the Golden State Warriors.
 However, after Kevin Durant suffered a possible season-ending knee injury, the Warriors felt they needed a forward instead of a point guard to fill Durant's role.
 The Warriors still honored their agreement with Calderón, signing him on March 1, 2017 before waiving him later that day.
 While he was only with the team for two hours, the Warriors agreed to pay Calderón the $415,000 he would have earned if he had been on the team for the rest of the season.

 Atlanta Hawks (2017)

 On March 4, 2017, Calderón was claimed off waivers by the Atlanta Hawks.

 Cleveland Cavaliers (2017–2018)

 On July 10, 2017, Calderón signed with the Cleveland Cavaliers.
+On April 3, 2018, Calderón scored a season-high 19 points, and recorded 4 assists and 4 rebounds, during a 112–106 win over the Toronto Raptors.

-The Cavaliers made it to the 2018 NBA Finals, but lost 4–0 to the Golden State Warriors.
+The Cavaliers eventually made it to the 2018 NBA Finals, before losing 4–0 to the Golden State Warriors.